JohnnyXiao9282/SpamEmailDetector/README.txt

-# Spam Email Detector
+# Experimental Spam Email Detector

 **Collaborators:** Julian & Johnny

-This project is a collaborative effort to build a **spam email detector** using Python.
+This project is an experimental collaborative effort to build a **spam email detector** using Python, C++.
 It aims to classify emails as spam or not spam, helping users filter unwanted messages.

 ## Features